The Cumbria Way Walk

 WHEN TO GO

-Mid-April to mid-September.
+April to October.
 Accommodation will be difficult to obtain on UK national holidays unless booked well in advance (and may require an alteration to the programme).

-The closest airport would be Manchester, other options could be Glasgow, Birminggham or London airports.
+The closest airport would be Manchester, other options could be Glasgow, Birmingham or London airports.

 TRAIN - The Furness line, north from Lancashire or south from Carlisle is a scenic coastal journey which calls at Ulverston.
 Direct services from Manchester Airport to Barrow in Furness also call at Ulverston.